ncoudray/DeepPATH/DeepPATH_code/README.md

 Notes:
 * This code was adapted from [awslabs' deeplearning-benchmark code](https://github.com/awslabs/deeplearning-benchmark/blob/master/tensorflow/inception/inception/data/build_image_data.py)

-Check code in subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at classifying 2 or 3 different classes.
+Check code in subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at classifying 2 or more classes, where each  image can be assigned one class only.

 For the whole training set, the following code can be to convert JPEG to TFRecord:
 ```shell